NERC-CEH/fdri-localstack/README.md

 `bin/localstack-setup.sh` is run on initialisation and sets up the mock AWS resources.
 Other shell scripts are also mounted providiing useful functionality for testing:

-`send_message.sh`: puts data into the level-1 bucket to send a messager tp the queue `clear_dynamodb.sh`: clears any entries in the dynamodb table `staging_variables.sh`: exports specified variables.
+`send_message.sh`: puts data into the level-1 bucket to send a message to the queue.\
+`clear_dynamodb.sh`: clears any entries in the dynamodb table.\
+`staging_variables.sh`: exports specified variables.\